andrefrsousa/SuperBottomSheet/README.md

 <attr name="superBottomSheet_peekHeight" format="dimension"/>
 ```

-If you want to specify properties for a single bottom sheet you can override some methods:
+If you want to change the properties of a single bottom sheet you can override these methods:

 ```kotlin
 fun getPeekHeight(): Int {